Chart Color Schemes

 The employment landscape in Hamilton shows performance that lags behind national averages across key labour market indicators

-Workforce participation in Hamilton was 68.2%, slightly higher than Greater Brisbane's 64.5%.
-Employment is concentrated in health care & social assistance, professional & technical services, and retail trade.
-Notably, professional & technical employment is at 1.5 times the regional average.
-However, education & training has limited presence with 6.7% employment compared to 9.4% regionally.
+Employment among residents is concentrated in health care & social assistance, professional & technical, and retail trade.
+The area demonstrates a particularly notable concentration in professional & technical services, with employment levels at 1.5 times the regional average.
+Meanwhile, education & training has a limited presence with 6.7% employment compared to 9.4% regionally.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment